-At 31 March 2021, the Company held foreign currency forward contracts, designated as hedges of expected Euro net cash receipts for which the Company has highly probable forecast transactions.
-The terms of the foreign currency forward contracts match the terms of the hedged items.
-The hedged net Euro cash inflows are expected to occur within 18 months.
+The Company held foreign currency forward contracts, designated as hedges of expected Euro net cash receipts for which the Company had highly probable forecast transactions.
+The terms of the foreign currency forward contracts matched the terms of the hedged items.
+The hedged net Euro cash inflows was expected to occur within 18 months.
 There were no highly probable transactions for which hedge accounting has been claimed that have not occurred and no significant element of hedge ineffectiveness requiring recognition in the profit and loss account.
-The carrying value as at 31 March 2021 was an asset of £58,000 (2020: £21,000) and a liability of £nil (2020: £11,000).
+No contracts were live as at 31 March 2022.
+The carrying value as at 31 March 2021 was an asset of £58,000 and a liability of £11,000.